 Since sexual arousal is a complex process involving hormones, emotions, nerves, muscles, blood vessels and the brain, a malfunction in any of these can lead to ED.
 Stress, exhaustion and psychological issues can also contribute, and anxiety over maintaining an erection can actually make it harder to attain.
 In short, any condition that inhibits blood flow to the penis can lead to ED.

-According to the AAFP and the Mayo Clinic, ED can be caused by:
+Aging is a large part of ED, but according to the AAFP and the Mayo Clinic, ED can also be caused by: